dCache/dcache/docs/TheBook/src/main/markdown/config-xrootd.md

     root [6] 061101 15:57:42 14991 Xrd: XrdClientSock::RecvRaw: Error reading from socket: Success
     061101 15:57:42 14991 Xrd: XrdClientMessage::ReadRaw: Error reading header (8 bytes)

- Closing remote `xrootd` files that live in dCache produces this warning, but has absolutely no effect on subsequent ROOT commands.
-It happens because dCache closes all `TCP` connections after finishing a file transfer, while xrootd expects to keep them open for later reuse.
+Closing remote `xroot` files that live in dCache produces this warning, but has absolutely no effect on subsequent ROOT commands.
+It happens because dCache closes all `TCP` connections after finishing a file transfer, while the SLAC xroot client expects to keep them open for later reuse.

 To read it back into ROOT from dCache: